 Crate training, done correctly, will hone your dog’s denning instincts.
 He will start to see his box as his particular comfort zone and will enter it gladly.
 When your dog is nervous or frightened, he might seek refuge in his crate.
-This might occur when you have visitors, your dog is unfamiliar with them, or there are loud children running around the home.
+This might occur when you have visitors, your dog is unfamiliar with them, or loud children are running around the home.

 Great Help with Traveling

-Traveling with a crate-trained dog is considerably more comfortable and less stressful.
+Travelling with a crate-trained dog is considerably more comfortable and less stressful.
 Conditioning your Corgi to perceive the crate as his den allows you to move him around with ease.
 It includes trips to the veterinarian, family outings, and even extended vacations.
 Air travel, if essential, also becomes far less stressful.